NJUPT-NYR/SOPT/docs/README.md

 Edit `./config/filtered-email`，add your own whitelist. one for a line, with all lowercase(empty list is accepted too).

-Edit `./config/rank.sql` to add your own rank settings.
-You can edit via control panel later as well.

 Run following commands in terminal：